This site contains affiliate links. Please see Policies for more information.

 Ingredients

-- 64 ounces chicken stock low sodium, or if you're fancy and you make your own, 64 oz.
+- 64 ounces chicken broth low sodium, or if you're fancy and you make your own, 64 oz.

 - 2 cups zucchini diced small